Affiliate Marketing for Seniors: Fired at 57, Now Thriving

 Brian wasn’t just looking for a new job anymore.
 He was looking for a way out of the whole outdated system, a fresh start that didn’t involve gatekeepers, resumes, or waiting around for someone else’s approval.

-One evening, caught in the grip of frustration and sleeplessness, Brian found himself aimlessly scrolling on his notebook.
+One evening, caught in the grip of frustration and sleeplessness, Brian found himself aimlessly scrolling on his notebook, searching for a realistic way to earn income online after 50.
 Not really looking for anything in particular.

 Initially, he had his doubts.
 Of course he did.
 He’d seen more than his fair share of “get rich quick” nonsense to last a lifetime.